Click here to download Kaija Saariaho’s Biography as a PDF file

 In 2012, Circle Map was commissioned by the Royal Concertgebouw Orchestra, the Boston Symphony Orchestra, Gothenburg Symphony Orchestra, Orchestre National de France, Royal Scottish National Orchestra and Stavanger Symphony Orchestra.
 The piece has been inspired by six poems of Rumi.
 These poems recited in Persian are used as the material for the electronic part.
 Circle Map was premiered by Amsterdam’s Royal Concertgebouw Orchestra conducted by Susanna Mälkki at the Westergasfabriek Gashouder, Amsterdam on June 22 2012.

 In 2015 the song cycle True Fire was premiered by Gerald Finley and Los Angeles Philharmonic, conducted by Gustavo Dudamel.
-Her next opera – Only the Sound Remains – will be premiered in March 2016 at The Dutch National Opera.
-Other performances will follow in Paris, Helsinki, Madrid and Toronto.
-Kaija Saariaho’s harp concerto Trans will get the world premiere in August 2016 by Xavier de Maistre and The Tokyo Symphony Orchestra, conducted by Ernest Martinez-Izquierdo at the Suntory Hall, Tokyo.
+Her opera Only the Sound Remains was premiered in March 2016 at The Dutch National Opera.
+Kaija Saariaho’s harp concerto Trans got the world premiere in August 2016 by Xavier de Maistre and The Tokyo Symphony Orchestra, conducted by Ernest Martinez-Izquierdo at the Suntory Hall, Tokyo.
+February 2017 saw Paris come alive with her work when she was featured composer for the Festival Presences.

 The music of Kaija Saariaho is published exclusively by Chester Music and Edition Wilhelm Hansen, part of the Music Sales Group of Companies.